openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 For each Vehicle Properties are available.
 Basically 3 Types of Information are registered as Properties

-* Informations regarding r Dealer with Address and Phone Number
+* Informations regarding your Dealer with Address and Phone Number
 * Which services are available / not available
 * Vehicle Properties like Color, Model Type, Drive Train and Construction Year